Mold and Your Health

 • Some people benefit from neutralizing doses from a doctor familiar with mold allergy.

-• Use a damp mop to dust floors and damp rag to dust furniture to prevent from blowing dust and mold around and flaring of symptoms.
+• Use a damp mop to dust floors and a damp rag to dust furniture to prevent from blowing dust and mold around and flaring of symptoms.

 • Open windows when vacuuming or where a mask and leave for a while after vacuuming.